RPeschke/pyHDL/readme.md

-## Object Oriented Desigen for HDL
+## Object Oriented Design for HDL

-Virtually all modern programming languages allow the user to write customised objects to build powerful abstraction.
+Virtually all modern programming languages allow the user to write customized objects to build powerful abstraction.
 The support for this is very limited in typical HDLs.
-This document is ment to show the limitations of current HDLs and especially how adding an additional layer of abstraction in form of PyHDL can overcome this limitation.
+This document is meant to show the limitations of current HDLs and especially how adding an additional layer of abstraction in form of PyHDL can overcome this limitation.

 ![base](pictures/Programming_base.png)

-In this document it is assumed that every program can be descriped with three basic building blocks: Responsibility Handler, Data Object and Processor.
-In programming all names have already been use which makes it exceedingly hard to use terminology that is not alredy used in a different context.
-For this document only the definition given here should be used.
+In this document, it is assumed that every program can be described with three basic building blocks: Responsibility Handler, Data Object and Processor.
+In programming, all names have already been use, which makes it exceedingly hard to use terminology that is not already used in a different context.
+For this document, only the definition given here should be used.

 ### **Processor**

-The Task of of **processor** is to take an Input and transform it.
-For example the following function ```f(x) = x^2``` transorms every input by multipling it by itself.
-Another example of a **processor** would be a factory function which, depening on the input creates differen objects.
+The Task of **processor** is to take an Input and transform it.
+For example the following function ```f(x) = x^2``` transforms every input by multiplying it by itself.
+Another example of a **processor** would be a factory function which, depending on the input creates different objects.

 ```Py
 def factory(x):